 There are several major drawbacks to this approach.
-The first is that one cannot include any group-level predictors (eg size of or demographics for clinics) in the model because they will be absorbed into the group effects.
-The second drawback is that the model does not contain any dependence between individuals in the same group (ie the model contains only the within-group variance as the between-group variance is removed by the fixed effects), and therefore does not properly inflate the variance on means across groups (eg the clinic-average BMI).
-Another way of saying this is that any inferences made are specific to the actual groups, where, very often, one would want conclusions to refer to a more general population of groups (eg clinics).
-A third drawback is that with many groups it requires the fitting of a large number of parameters (one for each group), and the parameter estimates in the model might become unstable if there are relatively few observations per group.
-As we are not usually interested in the actual effects of each group, these fixed effects are often considered 'nuisance' parameters.
-The consequences of having a large number of 'nuisance' parameters in the model might be more serious for discrete than normal distribution models, because asymptotic properties of estimation procedures used to fit discrete distribution models break down if there is a large number of parameters to estimate (relative to the number of observations).
+The first is that one cannot include any herd-level predictors (eg barn type) in the model because they will be absorbed into the herd effects.
+The second drawback is that the model does not contain any dependence between cows in the same herd (ie the model contains only the within-herd variance as the between-herd variance is removed by the fixed effects), and therefore does not properly inflate the variance on means across herds (eg the calving to conception interval for heifers treated with a certain vaccine).
+Another way of saying this is that any inferences made are specific to the actual herds, where very often one would want conclusions to refer to a more general population of herds.
+A third drawback is that with many herds it requires the fitting of a large number of parameters (one for each herd), and the parameter estimates in the model might become unstable if there are relatively few observations per group.
+As we are not usually interested in the actual effects of each herd, these fixed effects are often considered 'nuisance' parameters.
+The consequences of having a large number of 'nuisance' parameters in the model might be more serious for discrete than normal distribution models because asymptotic properties of estimation procedures used to fit discrete distribution models break down if there is a large number of parameters to estimate (relative to the number of observations).

 On the other hand, the obvious benefit of a fixed-effects approach is a simpler statistical analysis, because the fixed effects can be added to the model (eg linear or logistic) without changing its structure and without extra software requirements.
-In particular, with limited model-checking facilities for mixed models in some software, you might be tempted to base part of the model-checking on the fixed-effects version of a mixed model, although, strictly speaking, this is incorrect.
-More substantively, a fixed-effects approach may be preferable when groups are specific to the study and do not represent a more general population.
-The fixed-effects approach is illustrated in Examples 20.4 and 20.5 for the previously used simulated datasets with an individual-level predictor and a binary and continuous outcome, respectively.
+In particular, with limited model-checking facilities for mixed models in some software, you might be tempted to base part of the model-checking on the fixed effects version of a mixed model, although, strictly speaking, this is incorrect.
+More substantively, a fixed-effects approach may be preferable when the herds are specific to the study and do not represent a more general population.
+The fixed-effects approach is illustrated in Examples 20.4 and 20.5 for the previously used simulated datasets with a cow-level predictor and a binary and continuous outcome, respectively.

-Another simple approach to dealing with clustered binary data and a dichotomous within-group factor is to carry out a stratified analysis using the Mantel-Haenszel procedure described in Chapter 13, with strata defined by the clustering variable.
+Another simple approach to dealing with clustered binary data and a dichotomous within-herd factor is to carry out a stratified analysis using the Mantel-Haenszel procedure described in Chapter 13, with strata defined by the clustering variable.
 Mantel-Haenszel-type stratified analyses are limited to binary outcomes and a single categorical within-group predictor; for multifactorial problems, they are mainly used for descriptive purposes.
 A stratified analysis is also included in Example 20.4.